AntonGerasimov/sentiment-analysis/README.md

 - recall = 87.1%
 - f1 score = 87.4%

 This results are a little bit worse, than in find_best_model notebook.
-This can be caused by several reasons:

-- somewhere in the code I didn't consider randomization properly
--
+The cause of this difference is not clear for me.

 I think, my model gives quite a good performance.
 It may be improved with help of using neuron networks or maybe by better feature engineering, i.e. finding more common_words, using different min_df and max_df for tf-idf etc. However, this approaches requires a lot of more research.
 As the first step, I suppose my model is good.